adamsaleh1112/adamsaleh1112/README.md

 ### `$ whoami`

 - Based in South Florida
-- Founder of Clarify — AI-powered article reader
 - iOS developer making useful apps
 - Interested in all things tech and media
-- Sports Photographer and Videographer
+- Sports photographer and videographer

 ### `$ ping`